pmitros/school-committee/excellence.md

 One school committee member described Cambridge as a town divided between town and gown, and further divided on racial lines, further among levels of students, and so on.
 Most Cambridge politicans do this sort of segmentation.
-While this seems accurate on a technical level, I'm not sure [labeling](https://simplypsychology.org/robbers-cave.html) students is helpful to resolving the problem.
+While this segmentation seems technically correct, I'm not sure [labeling](https://simplypsychology.org/robbers-cave.html) students is helpful to resolving the problem.
 It leads to stereotype threat.
 [Multiplication is for White